Javadyakuza/TIP3-Docs/Deployments/Contracts/MultiWalletTIP3.md

 <span  :class="LLdis" style="font-size: 1.1rem;">

-we can utilize the code sample below to deploy a `MultiWalletTIP3` contract:
+We can utilize the code sample below to deploy a `MultiWalletTIP3` contract:

 ::: info
 Before we start to write our scripts we need to make sure that there is file named `02-deploy-multi-wallet-tip3.ts` in the `script` folder in the project root.